centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - Added an optional parameter to strictly control that the required plugins are installed before reloading/restarting centengine
 - Added INSECURE_EXTRACT_MODE option to untar the archive
-- Add API to manage Centreon MBI ETL
+- Added API to manage Centreon MBI ETL
 - Added API to get status of Centreon MBI ETL
 - Added API to kill working process of Centreon MBI ETL
 - Added Rocky Linux support for the plugin auto installation